-2. Sustainable consumption and production refer to “the use of services and related products, which respond to basic needs and bring a better quality of life while minimizing the use of natural resources and toxic materials as well as the emissions of waste and pollutants over the life cycle of the service or product so as not to jeopardize the needs of future generations”.
+25. Sustainable consumption and production refer to “the use of services and related products, which respond to basic needs and bring a better quality of life while minimizing the use of natural resources and toxic materials as well as the emissions of waste and pollutants over the life cycle of the service or product so as not to jeopardize the needs of future generations”.

-2. The GHS and Model Regulations also contribute to inclusive and sustainable industrialization, as they facilitate not only safe but also clean and environmentally sound industrial processes, taking into account the life cycle of products and substances.
+26. The GHS and Model Regulations also contribute to inclusive and sustainable industrialization, as they facilitate not only safe but also clean and environmentally sound industrial processes, taking into account the life cycle of products and substances.
+The provisions in the Model Regulations cover also the transport of waste of dangerous goods and therefore facilitate the recycling of products and materials and foster the sustainable use of natural resources.

-2. Implementing the provisions of the Model Regulations on packaging materials allows the reuse of plastics materials that can be remanufactured, recycled and recovered.
+27. Implementing the provisions of the Model Regulations on packaging materials allows the reuse of plastics materials that can be remanufactured, recycled and recovered.
 This also contributes to reduce the production of waste and their adverse impacts on environment.

+Goal 13: Take urgent action to combat climate change and its impacts